apache/spark/docs/spark-standalone.md

   </tr>
   <tr>
     <td><code>-c CORES</code>, <code>--cores CORES</code></td>
-    <td>Total CPU cores to allow Spark jobs to use on the machine (default: all available); only on worker</td>
+    <td>Total CPU cores to allow Spark applicatons to use on the machine (default: all available); only on worker</td>
   </tr>
   <tr>
     <td><code>-m MEM</code>, <code>--memory MEM</code></td>
-    <td>Total amount of memory to allow Spark jobs to use on the machine, in a format like 1000M or 2G (default: your machine's total RAM minus 1 GB); only on worker</td>
+    <td>Total amount of memory to allow Spark applicatons to use on the machine, in a format like 1000M or 2G (default: your machine's total RAM minus 1 GB); only on worker</td>
   </tr>
   <tr>
     <td><code>-d DIR</code>, <code>--work-dir DIR</code></td>